• About

 Afric, Anton

-Antone Africh was born in Broud, Austria on January 29, 1877 to John Africh and Mary Gacgovich-Africh.
-He was 5'6.5" tall, with a dark complexion and brown hair.
+Antone Africh was born in Broud, Austria, on January 29, 1877, to John Africh and Mary Gacgovich-Africh.
+He was 5 feet 6½ inches tall, with a dark complexion and brown hair.

 He was married to Mary Africh.
-They had three children, all in Juneau, Mary Africh-Dauworth (sp), Ruth Africh-Nelson, and Stephena Africh.
+They had three children, all born in Juneau: Mary Africh-Dauworth, Ruth Africh-Nelson, and Stephena Africh.

-He was a member of the Moose and Croation Lodges.
+He was a member of the Moose and Croatian lodges.

-An ad in a local newspaper refers to the Africh & Africh (sic) store and residence which he may have operated with his brother, John.
+An advertisement in a local newspaper refers to the Africh & Africh store and residence, which he may have operated with his brother John.

 Find-A-Grave